Casgen/odin-interpreter/notes.md

 # Notes

 Where we left off: p.
-84
+102

 ## Optimizations

 - [x] for the parsing, use arenas to better optimize it.
-- [x] for identifiers, probably use a map
+- [ ] for identifiers, probably use a map